dbashford/mimosa-minify-css/README.md

 #### `minifyCSS.options.processImport` boolean
 This is a default setting for mimosa-minify-css' use of Clean-CSS that prevents `@import` statements from being removed.
 For details on the option, see the [clean-css page and its list of options](https://github.com/jakubpawlowicz/clean-css#how-to-use-clean-css-programmatically).

-#### `minifyCSS.options.debug` boolean
-This is a default setting for mimosa-minify-css' use of Clean-CSS.
-It is set to `true` by default.
-For details on the option, see the [clean-css page and its list of options](https://github.com/jakubpawlowicz/clean-css#how-to-use-clean-css-programmatically).